Driving without insurance in Texas

 - $25,000 property damage liability per accident

-Although rare, Texas law also allows drivers to opt out of carrying state minimum car insurance by depositing $55,000 with the comptroller or county judge.
-These funds are set aside for the driver to pay for the other party’s damages in the event of an at-fault accident.
+Texas law does allow drivers to opt out of carrying state minimum car insurance by depositing $55,000 with the comptroller or county judge.
+In the event you are at fault in an accident, these funds will be deployed to pay towards the other party’s damages.

 Penalties for driving without insurance in Texas